5 lbs. Leopard Spot Shino Cone 10 Reduction

 1) Add enough Hot Water to this shino to make it slightly thick like mud and stir.
 (You're melting the soda ash).
 Keep stirring.
 Let cool naturally overnight with a lid on it to allow most of the soda ash in the shino formula to melt.

-Mixing Directions: Add enough water to this shino to make it slightly thick.
-Then, screen it once thru an 80 mesh screen.
-Then, add a bit of water at a time and mix well and check it with a Hydrometer.
+Then, add a bit of room temperature water and mix well and check it with a Hydrometer.
 This Shino works best if it's water content is at 40-42 on a hydrometer.
 Keep adding a bit of water and mix and measure it with the hydrometer until you get it to a 42 on the hydrometer scale.
 Once your shino is mixed you don't need to do this part again.
 Just stir it before you dip.
 So far, our first batch of Leopard Spot Shino has worked great for over a year.
 Be sure to keep it covered with a lid when you're not using it.

 Cover your work that's been glazed with shino with a plastic sheet to slow down the Soda Ash from coming to the surface.
 Uncover the pots when you're ready to load and start the kiln.
 We've had pots glazed with shino that have sat under a plastic sheet for weeks before loading a kiln and the work has fabulous spots on it.

 Wadding The Feet: With a "Dipping" Shino the soda ash seeps into the body of the bisque and, even though you've wiped off the foot, it will still come thru the bisque and stick to the shelf.
 It's best to Wad your feet like when firing in Wood Fire or Soda Firing.
 Any good wadding formula will work.
 And, we sell Wadding on this website.
 The page also includes instructions for Wadding your work.

 Loading and Firing Instructions: Fired in cone 10 reduction.
 Fire this Shino in a normal reduction atmosphere.